nPellejero/gts/README.md

 ## Documentation

 In addition to the __help__ tool that can be compiled alongside the app, the documentation can be found in the [Wiki](https://github.com/dysonltd/gts/wiki).

+## Ethernet cameras
+The program has been modified to support Ethernet cameras from The imaging source.
+To use them, it is necessary to write the camera name obtained from GigECam IP configuration program to the UniqueId field of camera.xml in the workbench.

 ## License